Shoutzor/Shoutzor/README.md

 yes it supports videos too!).\
 The queue can be generated based on the amount of votes, or as a regular queue (first come, first serve).

-Built using the Laravel Framework and Vue components.
+Built using Laravel, Vue, GraphQL (Lighthouse) & Apollo.

-Documentation can be found over at [shoutzor.com](https://www.shoutzor.com)
+API Docs & Storybook can be found over at [shoutzor.com](https://www.shoutzor.com). \
+Documentation has yet to be written.
+Feel free to ask any questions in the `discussions`.

 ### To setup:

-Currently there's a few hoops to go through.
-These should be resolved on the proper release.

 First off, optionally edit the values in `.env.template`.
 These will be used during setup.